fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 For a detailed list of attributes refer to the API reference page of box and whisker chart.

-The box and whisker chart thus created looks like:
+The box and whisker chart looks like:

 {% embed_all standard-charts-box-and-whisker-chart-example-1.js %}